-- 22.1 a) Track testing shall be considered any track running time undertaken by a competitor entered in the Championship with the exception of : - i) promotional or demonstration events carried out using tyres provided specifically for this purpose by the appointed supplier; - ii) young driver training, any such driver having not competed in an F1 World Championship Event in the preceding 24 months nor tested a Formula One car on more than four days in the same 24 month period. - b) No competitor may carry out more than 15,000km of track testing during a calendar year. - c) No track testing may take place between the start of the week preceding the first Event of the Championship and 31 December of the same year. - d) During all track testing cars must be fitted with the FIA ECU required by Article 8.2 of the 2009 FIA Formula One Technical Regulations. - e) No track testing is permitted at sites which are not currently approved for use by Formula 1 cars.
-In order to ensure that venue licence conditions are respected at all times during track testing, competitors are required to inform the FIA of their test schedule in order that an observer may be appointed if deemed necessary.
+- 22.1 a) Track testing shall be considered any track running time undertaken by a competitor entered in the Championship with the exception of : - i) promotional or demonstration events carried out using tyres provided specifically for this purpose by the appointed supplier ; - ii) three one day young driver training tests carried out between the end of the last Event of the Championship and 31 December of the same year, any such driver having not competed in more than two F1 World Championship Events; - iii) eight one day aerodynamic tests carried out on FIA approved straight line or constant radius sites between 1 January 2009 and the end of the last Event of the Championship. - b) No competitor may carry out more than 15,000km of track testing during a calendar year. - c) No track testing may take place between the start of the week preceding the first Event of the Championship and 31 December of the same year. - d) During all track testing cars must be fitted with the FIA ECU required by Article 8.2 of the 2009 FIA Formula One Technical Regulations.

-- f) During all Formula One track testing: - red flag procedures must be respected; - no other type of vehicle is permitted on the track; - every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed. - g) If, after an incident during track testing, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - h) No wind tunnel testing may be carried out using a scale model which is greater than 60% of full size. - i) No wind tunnel testing may be carried out at a speed exceeding 50 metres/second.
+- e) No track testing is permitted at sites which are not currently approved for use by Formula 1 cars.
+In order to ensure that venue licence conditions are respected at all times during track testing, competitors are required to inform the FIA of their test schedule in order that an observer may be appointed if deemed necessary. - f) During all Formula One track testing : - red flag procedures must be respected ; - no other type of vehicle is permitted on the track ; - every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Article 16 of Appendix H to the Code are followed. - g) If, after an incident during track testing, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - h) No wind tunnel testing may be carried out using a scale model which is greater than 60% of full size. - i) No wind tunnel testing may be carried out at a speed exceeding 50 metres/second.